towolf/towolf.github.com/docs/PsychDemos/MovieDemos/MovieDemos.markdown

 Read the help for the corresponding [Screen](/docs/Screen) subfunctions for infos.

-SimpleMovieDemo              \-\- Most simplistic demo on how to play a movie.
+SimpleMovieDemo              -- Most simplistic demo on how to play a movie.
-PlayMoviesDemo               \-\- Show simple playback of one movie with sound at a time.
+PlayMoviesDemo               -- Show simple playback of one movie with sound at a time.
-PlayDualMoviesDemo           \-\- Same as PlayMoviesDemo, but play two movies in parallel.
+PlayDualMoviesDemo           -- Same as PlayMoviesDemo, but play two movies in parallel.
-PlayInterlacedMovieDemo      \-\- Simple demo on how to use the GLSL realtime video deinterlacer.
+PlayInterlacedMovieDemo      -- Simple demo on how to use the GLSL realtime video deinterlacer.
-PlayMoviesWithoutGapDemo1    \-\- Play one movie while opening another one for gap\-less playback.
+PlayMoviesWithoutGapDemo1    -- Play one movie while opening another one for gap-less playback.
-PlayMoviesWithoutGapDemo2    \-\- [GStreamer](/docs/GStreamer) only: Optimized version of gap\-less playback.
+PlayMoviesWithoutGapDemo2    -- [GStreamer](/docs/GStreamer) only: Optimized version of gap-less playback.
                                 movie in the background to reduce gaps between movies.
-DetectionRTInVideoDemo       \-\- How to collect reaction times in response to detection of some
+DetectionRTInVideoDemo       -- How to collect reaction times in response to detection of some
                                 event in a presented movie file.
 Takes care to get timing right.
-LoadMovieIntoTexturesDemo    \-\- Quickly load a movie into a stack of textures for quick playback
+LoadMovieIntoTexturesDemo    -- Quickly load a movie into a stack of textures for quick playback
                                 with arbitrary speed and order.